OpenRiskNet/home/openshift/minishift_local_machine.md

 >	If you're on macOS and prefer using `brew` you can install Minishift
 	with the command `brew cask install minishift`

-Once installed you should be able to check it's basic operation by querying the version...
+Once installed you should be able to check its basic operation by querying the version...

 ```sh
 minishift version
 ```

-The next step will not only start a basic minishift but it will also download more material and utilities.
+The next step will not only start a basic `minishift` service but it will also download more material and utilities.

 ## Starting the minishift service